lucianmarin/mitochondria/README.md

 - We are going to write a book about mitochondria.
 Plan all the chapters based on all the science you know in plan.md.
 (Grok)
 - Write each chapter in its own Markdown file following plan.md.
 (Grok)
 - Review chapter 1 to 13.
 Correct each chapter with all the science facts you know for sure and go in depth as much as you can.
 (Gemini)
-- Update README.md with the new chapter names.
-(Gemini)